 Be realistic about your situation.
 If you live in town, horse ownership may be more difficult than if you already live in a rural area.
 If your parent’s time and budget are already stretched beyond the limit, there might not be room for a horse.
 Discuss these things with your parents knowing that they probably don’t like saying ‘no', but sometimes they have to.

-Lucky you if they just say yes.
-But what if the answer is ‘yes, but…’.
-You might have to convince them.
-They’ll probably expect: that you do well in school, that you don’t ignore your other responsibilities, that you contribute financially, and that you can prove this isn’t a passing phase, and you’ll not forget about your horse a week after you get it.
+Lucky you if they just say yes, but what if the answer is "yes, but…" In this case, you might have to convince them.
+They’ll probably expect a few things in return: that you do well in school, that you don’t ignore your other responsibilities, that you contribute financially, and that you can prove this isn’t a passing phase, and you’ll not forget about your horse a week after you get it.

-Whatever their expectations, make sure you have a clear understanding of what they want.
-(Hey, it never hurts to get things in writing!)
-Then fulfill those expectations.
+Whatever their expectations, make sure you have a clear understanding of what they want (it never hurts to get things in writing).
+Then, fulfill those expectations.
 Do they expect a 70% average in school?
 Then work for 85%.
-Is it your job to put the clean dishes away—don’t give them a chance to remind you.
+Is it your job to put the clean dishes away, don’t give them a chance to remind you.
 Prove to your parents you are absolutely committed and responsible!